Param-Harrison/kidzode/public/courses/pixel-heroes/string_indexing.md

 # Get Letters from Words

-Grab individual letters from words!
+Want to grab individual letters from words?
+You can!
+Press Run to see how.

-## What to Do
-1. Press Run
-2. See how to get letters!

 ```python
 word = "PYTHON"